Munich family offices · Cross-border positioning

 Family-office shapes inside Munich.

 • Bavarian industrial-family wealth.
-The BMW Quandt cohort and adjacencies, the Knorr-Bremse Thiele cohort and adjacencies, and Siemens-adjacent multi-generation private capital, deploying into US co-investment alongside US institutional partners, where the US-facing operating-brand layer has not been built to read on an American board, procurement, or co-investor desk.
+The BMW Quandt cohort and adjacencies, the Knorr-Bremse Thiele cohort and adjacencies, and Siemens-adjacent multi-generation private capital, deploying into US co-investment alongside US institutional partners, where the US-facing operating-brand layer has not been built to evaluate on an American board, procurement, or co-investor desk.

 • Bavarian medtech and life-sciences family-office capital.
-Roche-adjacent and Healthineers-adjacent multi-generation capital, with US portfolio companies entering Boston biotech, US KOL channels, US payer architecture, and US procurement, where the academic-rigour register fills the hero where the Kendall Square reader expects a category and outcome claim.
+Roche-adjacent and Healthineers-adjacent multi-generation capital, with US portfolio companies entering Boston biotech, US KOL channels, US payer architecture, and US procurement, where the academic-rigour register fills the hero where the Kendall Square buyer expects a category and outcome claim.

 • Portfolio-company US commercialisation.
 Munich family-office portfolio companies at the point of launching or scaling in the United States, where the operating brand has to stand on a US category claim and a US peer set without the holding brand crowding the frame and without the Bavarian register filling the hero.